levmetal/levmetal/README.md

-- 👋 Hi, I’m @levmetal
+- 👋 Hi, I’m Levi Oquendo
 - 👀 I’m interested in self-study about the world of web development
 - 🌱 I’m currently learning learn every day a little more about the tech world
 - 💞️ I’m looking to collaborate on freelance or any kind of proyects about web